How to File HOA Complaints with the New Jersey Office of Attorney General

-In most cases, the NJ Attorney General's office doesn't act on individual complaints concerning allegations of board misconduct.
+In most cases, the NJ Attorney General's office doesn't act on .
 Any allegation of fraud or a different kind of misconduct should be directed to the county prosecutor's attention or to other appropriate law enforcement agencies for proper guidance.

 The Department of Community Affairs typically handles most HOA complaints, especially if an HOA lacks an internal dispute resolution mechanism.
 Regardless, DoNotPay can help you file an HOA complaint with the relevant authority in New Jersey.
 Read further to discover how to file NJ HOA complaints.